pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-pydocstyle`                        pytest plugin to run pydocstyle                                                                                                                                                                           Jan 05, 2023    3 - Alpha              N/A
    :pypi:`pytest-pylint`                            pytest plugin to check source code with pylint                                                                                                                                                            Sep 10, 2022    5 - Production/Stable  pytest (>=5.4)
    :pypi:`pytest-pymysql-autorecord`                Record PyMySQL queries and mock with the stored data.
 Sep 02, 2022    N/A                    N/A
-   :pypi:`pytest-pyodide`                           "Pytest plugin for testing applications that use Pyodide"                                                                                                                                                 Jun 02, 2023    N/A                    pytest
+   :pypi:`pytest-pyodide`                           "Pytest plugin for testing applications that use Pyodide"                                                                                                                                                 May 10, 2023    N/A                    pytest
    :pypi:`pytest-pypi`                              Easily test your HTTP library against a local copy of pypi                                                                                                                                                Mar 04, 2018    3 - Alpha              N/A
    :pypi:`pytest-pypom-navigation`                  Core engine for cookiecutter-qa and pytest-play packages                                                                                                                                                  Feb 18, 2019    4 - Beta               pytest (>=3.0.7)
    :pypi:`pytest-pyppeteer`                         A plugin to run pyppeteer in pytest                                                                                                                                                                       Apr 28, 2022    N/A                    pytest (>=6.2.5,<7.0.0)